 Life is complicated and we live in anxious times with little space to de-stress and take stock of the world around us and our sense of place and belonging within it.
-Therapy can help you to reflect and re-examine what is important in your life and where you may have got stuck in habits that no longer work for you.
-Sometimes our experiences in the past inform how we behave and live in the present and these can become less useful over time, holding us back from being all we are capable of becoming.
+The distractions arising from digital media, particularly social media fragment our attention and focus from what is important in life and can intensify anxiety and feelings of overwhelm.
+Counselling can help you to reflect on and re-examine what is important in your life and where you may have got stuck in habits that no longer work for you.
+A listening space is an increasingly rare opportunity for self-reflection in a hectic world.

-Therapy can offer a way of working through difficulties with relationships, mental health, work or personal growth and it can also be a way of breaking a sense of loneliness and isolation.
+Counselling can offer a way of working through difficulties with relationships, mental health, work or personal growth and it can also be a way of breaking a sense of loneliness and isolation.
 I can offer a non-judgemental and objective space in which all of you is valued and accepted.
 How we work will be collaborative and I will encourage you to bring your own ideas about what works best on your journey in therapy.

 Counselling aims to provide people with a safe and confidential space where they can explore difficulties and concerns, as well as desires and aspirations, with a qualified professional.
-It can often be easier to talk openly with someone outside of friends, colleagues and family because a more objective alliance can be formed between client and therapist.
+It can often be easier to talk openly with someone outside of friends, colleagues and family because a more objective alliance can be formed between client and counsellor.
 We can determine together what areas you wish to focus on, or allow the work to evolve naturally.
 I work in a holistic way that respects your individual as well as community and intergenerational heritage and experience.

 In person or online